open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 ## Signals Maturity Level

-Each signal has different support and stability in OTLP, described through its own maturity level, which in turn applies to **all** the OTLP Transports listed below, e.g. OTLP/gRPC.
+Each signal has different support and stability in OTLP, described through its own maturity level, which in turn applies to **all** the OTLP Transports listed below.

 * Tracing: **Stable**
 * Metrics: **Beta**